Written by Saifullah Khan | Study Abroad Freelance Consultant | Updated May 2025

 Permanent Residency

 Once you have arrived in Germany and completed your vocational training, you can apply for permanent residency.
 Germany has laid clear legal pathways for residency permit.
-And let me tell you that Germany is one of the easiest country to become citizen after you have legally resided in it for 4 years.
+And let me tell you that Germany is one of the easiest countries to become a citizen in after you have legally resided there for 4 years.

 - Secondary School Certificate